 How we work

-Now the most common problems our clients have are benefits, debt, housing and employment.
+Now the most priority problems our clients have are benefits and tax credits, universal credit, housing, debt and employment.
 Food bank referrals have replaced ration books.
-Clients can access our service face-to-face, by phone, via email or web-chat.
-Some clients are empowered to solve problems by themselves; those requiring more support receive advice and, if necessary, casework.
+Clients can access our services via email, phone or face-to-face.
+Some clients are empowered to solve problems by themselves; those requiring more support receive advice and, if necessary, specialist casework support.
+We also work in partnership with organisations including L&Q housing, Clarion housing, Wandle housing, Lambeth Childrens Services and Wimbledon Guild supporting their residents and clients.

 By offering advice we aim to bring about positive changes in peoples’ lives.
 This ranges from measurable outcomes, such as increasing household income or getting a refund for a client, through to wider improvements, such as better health and family relationships.
 We also aim to achieve policy changes for our local community and nationally – find out more about our Campaigning for Change work.